How to invest in Diamonds & Fine Jewellery – what you should know in 2020

 Gemstones have been a valuable commodity since the dawn of civilised society, thanks to their rarity and aesthetic value.
 Frequently used in jewellery, rare gemstones are the ultimate status symbol.
 They’re a reliable asset because their value is less at the mercy of the economy; if you own a rare gemstone, there’ll always be someone willing to buy it for a good price, recession or no recession.

-To conclude, diamonds have seen a huge return on investment in recent years.
+To conclude, diamonds have seen a huge return on investment in recent years, particularly in London where there is an emerging market for these luxury assets.
 Some of the most successful pieces have gained investors millions of pounds.
 For example in 2013 the Winston Legacy Diamond sold for 23.6 million euros.
 In April 2017 the Pink Star Diamond sold for a colossal £57.3 million.

 Although you might not be looking to make a record-breaking sum with your own investment, there is certainly plenty of profit to be made with a diamond investment.
 Plus diamonds can always surprise you, such as a diamond in 2013 which sold for over $10 million more than it’s expected value.
 As diamonds often create an emotional response, the right buyer might be prepared to invest far above what you were expecting.
 This means that buying the right diamond is essential.